-At the beginning of the third year of study, students will take comprehensive examinations, which will also function as qualifying exams for advancement to the Ph.D. program.
+At the beginning of the third year of study, students will take comprehensive examinations assessing their knowledge and skills across a broad range of subject matter, and which will also function as qualifying exams for advancement to the Ph.D. program.
 These examinations will consist of written and oral sections, and will be conducted and evaluated by the musicology faculty.
 Students who do not advance but who have done satisfactory work will be eligible to receive the M.A. in Music History at this juncture.
 (See description of Qualifying Exams.)